 Enhance the Growth of Rural Areas with the KIIT School of Rural Management (KSRM)

-It is a 15-month programme specifically targeted at Tribal students.
-With this uniquely designed programme, KIIT School of Rural Management (KSRM) aims to empower individuals who would either join community/rural development initiatives at the government/NGO level or return to their rural homes and initiate changes by incorporating their learning in village reconstruction.
+MBA in Rural Management is a 2 year program which aims to empower individuals who would either join community/rural development initiatives at the government/NGO level or return to their rural homes and initiate changes by incorporating their learning in village reconstruction.

 The experienced faculty of KSRM has designed the curriculum in such a way that the students also gain an understanding of the relevant Acts and Policies that have emerged in the last few decades.